Timeless Golf in the Ozarks Ozarks National Golf Course

-This ridgetop dogleg right par 4 requires an accurate uphill tee shot toward a framing left side fairway bunker to have a good look at the green.
-The approach into the green is downhill and wind must be taken into consideration.
+Hole 4, with a ridgetop dogleg right par 4 is up and requires an accurate uphill tee shot toward a framing left side fairway bunker to have a good look at the green.
+With the approach into the green being downhill, wind must be taken into consideration.

 Hole 5 · Par 4

-This short dogleg right par 4 plays downhill over bunkers toward a pair of imposing trees.
-Keeping the tee shot to the right of the trees is required for a short uphill approach into an elevated green in front of a restored 100+ year old “Stone House” in the background.
+Hole 5 plays downhill over bunkers toward a pair of imposing trees.
+For this short dogleg right par 4, keeping the tee shot to the right of the trees is required for a short uphill approach into an elevated green, featuring a restored “Stone House” more than 100-years-old in the background.

 Hole 6 · Par 3

-A long par three that plays from an elevated tee to a green guarded by bunkers left and right.
+Hole 6 features a long par 3 that plays from an elevated tee to a green guarded by bunkers left and right.

 Hole 7 · Par 5

-This dogleg left par 5 invites bigger hitters to cut off as much as they choose to have a chance to hit the green in two.
-The safe play is down the right side setting up an easy short iron approach for the 3rd shot into the green.
+Bigger hitters are invited to cut off as much as they choose for a chance to hit the green in two in this dogleg left par 5.
+If you’re looking for a safe play, hitting down the right side sets up an easy short iron approach for a third shot into the green.

 Hole 8 · Par 3

-A dramatic par 3 playing over a steep native area requiring a tee shot with good distance control in order to carry deep frontal greenside bunkers and stay short of an imposing bunker behind the green.
+Hole 8 features a dramatic par 3 playing over a steep native area.
+This hole requires a tee shot with good distance control to carry deep frontal greenside bunkers, staying short of an imposing bunker behind the green.

 Hole 9 · Par 5

-This very long dogleg left par 5 requires a conservative tee shot to the right of a large bunker guarding the left side.
-Followed by a second shot over bunkers and native areas to set up a short approach into this long narrow green protected by greenside bunkers right and long.
+Hole 9, a lengthy dogleg left par 5, requires a modest tee shot to the right of a large bunker guarding the left side.
+Follow up with a second shot over bunkers and native areas to set up a short approach into this long narrow green protected by greenside bunkers right and long.